abs-tudelft/sbd/doc/manual.md

 Dataframe/Dataset implementation.

-**We assume everybody has access to AWS credits via both the GitHub developer pack and the AWS classroom in their lab group\!
+**We assume everybody has access to AWS credits via both the GitHub developer pack and the AWS classroom in their lab group!
 If this is not the case, please ask for help, or send us an email.**

 **You pay for cluster per commissioned minute.
 After you are done working with